 - Full House

 - 4 of a Kind

 Notice the differences are a 3 of a kind beats a straight and a flush beats a full house.

-With fewer cards, the possibilities of making stronger hands increases dramatically, making Six Plus Holdem an action-packed game!
+With fewer cards, it’s easier to land stronger hands, making Six Plus Hold’em an action-packed game!

-One of the first things a new Hold’em player is after when learning how to play is a starting hand chart.
+One of the first things a new Hold’em player needs when learning how to play is a starting hand chart.
 After a few hundred million heads-up hands dealt to the river, we’ve compiled a list of the percentage of times a given hand won versus a random range from the single opponent.
 Here is the starting hand chart for Six Plus Hold’em.